danielapoliveira/bioont-search-benchmark/README.md

     `$ scripts/index.sh`

-    * To restart the Solr indexes, stop Solr, delete everything inside the `solr_index` directory and run step (viii) again.
+    * To restart the Solr indexes, stop Solr, delete everything inside the `solr_index` directory and run step (vii) again.

 ## Running the benchmark